-Temperature: This species does like it on the warm side, though it will still thrive around a room temperature of 72 degrees fahrenheit, they do prefer it closer to 78-82 degrees fahrenheit.
+Temperature (°F): This species likes it on the warm side.
+Though it will still thrive around a room temperature of 72 degrees, they prefer it closer to 78-82°.

-Humidity: around 65%, they like their substrate bone dry, as a water source you can either provide a tattoo ink cup or small shallow bottle cap as a water dish, wet a small corner of substrate intermittently, or mist the sides of the enclosure twice a week so that the spider can drink the droplets.
+Humidity: Aim for around 65% They like their substrate bone dry, but as a water source you can either provide a tattoo ink cup or small shallow bottle cap as a water dish.
+Wet a small corner of substrate intermittently, or mist the sides of the enclosure twice a week so that the spider can drink the droplets.

-Size: At the time of sale Ceratogyrus Marshalli sold by Josh’s Frogs are at least 1”.
-Females can achieve sizes of up to around a 5” diagonal leg span, males of this species mature significantly smaller, only attaining a diagonal leg span of 3”-3.5”
+Size: At the time of sale Ceratogyrus marshalli sold by Josh’s Frogs are at least 1 inch.
+Females can achieve sizes of up to around a 5 inch diagonal leg span, males of this species mature significantly smaller, only attaining a diagonal leg span of 3-3.5 inches.